TAP-GGC/Foe/README.md

 3. The next step is to make sure or verify you have a code editor.
 Please keep in mind there are multiple code editor apps, but this Workshop will use Visual Studio Code.
 To get the instructions that explain how to install Visual Studio Code please click this link: [Install Visual Studio Code Instructions](https://github.com/TAP-GGC/Foe/blob/main/Documents/Installation%20Instructions/Install%20Visual%20Studio%20Code.pdf)
 4. After completing steps 1-3 you are now ready to start the Foes Workshop.
 Happy Coding!
 5. To start Workshop 1 through the PDF document please click this link: [Foes - Workshop 1 PDF](https://github.com/TAP-GGC/Foe/blob/main/Documents/Workshop%20Instructions/Repo%20Workshop%20Instructions/Foes-Repo-Workshop1.pdf), or follow this video [Foes - Workshop 1 (Repo)](https://youtu.be/nR_SH-fX8LY) to complete the workshop.
-6. To start Workshop 2 through the PDF document please click this link: [Foes - Workshop 2 PDF](https://github.com/TAP-GGC/Foe/blob/main/Documents/Workshop%20Instructions/Repo%20Workshop%20Instructions/Foes-Repo-Workshop2.pdf), or follow this video (ADD VIDEO LINK HERE) to complete the workshop.
+6. To start Workshop 2 through the PDF document please click this link: [Foes - Workshop 2 PDF](https://github.com/TAP-GGC/Foe/blob/main/Documents/Workshop%20Instructions/Repo%20Workshop%20Instructions/Foes-Repo-Workshop2.pdf), or follow this video [Foes - Workshop 2 (Repo)](https://youtu.be/zDPACQ05Vs0) to complete the workshop.